Information for workers

-Furthermore, the information contained in the ANRDR will help strengthen radiation safety practices for occupationally exposed workers in Australia.
+The information maintained in the ANRDR will help to inform better work practices and improve safety for occupationally exposed workers in Australia.

-Where it is expected that a worker will be exposed to radiation as a result of their employment, the worker must not exceed the prescribed dose limits.
-In Australia, these dose limits are prescribed in the Code of Radiation Protection in Planned Exposure Situations (2016), Radiation Protection Series C-1, which reflects international best practice in radiation protection.
+Where it is expected that a worker will be exposed to radiation because of their employment, the worker must not exceed the prescribed dose limits.
+In Australia, these dose limits are prescribed in the Code of Radiation Protection in Planned Exposure Situations (ARPANSA 2016), Radiation Protection Series C-1, which reflects international best practice in radiation protection.

-The current limit of radiation exposure is 20 millisieverts (mSv) per year averaged over 5 years, and not more than 50 mSv received in any one year.
+The current limit of radiation exposure is 20 millisieverts (mSv) per year averaged over 5 years, and not more than 50 mSv received in any one year for effective (whole body) dose.
 On average, the typical exposure to workers in industries currently registered in the ANRDR is significantly less than the prescribed dose limits.
 These dose limits only apply to radiation exposure received occupationally, and do not include exposures from natural background radiation or non-occupational medical doses.

-Further information on radiation and radiation exposure can be found at Understanding radiation.
+Further information on radiation and radiation exposure can be found in Understanding radiation.